jaysondizon/XeroDemo/README.md

 ## Running the tests

-1. Before running the test, configure the directory of your your chromedriver.exe.
+1. Before running the test, configure the directory of your chromedriver.exe.
 You can edit it by opening SeleniumCucumberBDDFramework\src\com\testautomation\Utility\Utility.java
 ```
 	// Chrome driver directory